danrspencer/bakehouse/README.md

 # Bakehouse 🍞

-A CLI tool designed to generate Docker Bake files for PNPM monorepos.
-Bakehouse simplifies the containerization process for complex monorepo projects by automatically generating Docker Bake configurations and Dockerfiles.
+A CLI tool that leverages Docker BuildKit and Bake to create highly optimized, cache-efficient build systems for monorepos.
+Currently focused on PNPM workspaces, with plans to expand to other package managers and languages.

+## Why Bakehouse?

+Building monorepos in Docker can be challenging:
+- Complex dependency graphs need careful handling
+- Build caching is critical for performance
+- Traditional Dockerfile approaches often rebuild more than necessary

+Bakehouse solves these problems by:
+- Automatically analyzing your workspace dependency graph
+- Generating optimized Docker Bake configurations that maximize cache usage
+- Creating BuildKit-optimized Dockerfiles for each package
+- Ensuring dependencies are built only when necessary

 ## Features

+- **Intelligent Dependency Analysis**: Automatically maps your monorepo's dependency graph
+- **BuildKit Optimization**: Generates Dockerfiles that leverage BuildKit's advanced caching features
+- **Bake Configuration**: Creates HCL-based Docker Bake files for sophisticated multi-stage builds
+- **Cache Efficiency**: Ensures each package's build cache can be reused by its dependents
-- Automatic Docker Bake file generation for PNPM workspaces
+- **PNPM Support**: Currently optimized for PNPM workspaces (more package managers coming soon)
-- Smart dependency resolution for monorepo packages
-- Template-based Dockerfile generation
-- Support for custom build configurations
-- Built with Rust for maximum performance and reliability

 ## Prerequisites

-- Rust (latest stable version)
-- Docker with Buildx support
+- Docker with BuildKit support enabled
-- PNPM package manager
+- PNPM for package management
+- Rust (for building from source)
 - Just command runner (optional, for convenience commands)

 ## Installation

-Clone the repository and build from source:

 ```bash
 git clone https://github.com/yourusername/bakehouse.git